vic/jwm-tt-js-ninja/functions/02-invocation.md

     };
     result = person.get_name();

-!SLIDE execute
+!SLIDE execute transition=scrollUp
 # Constructor #

 ## Function is invoked with __new__ prefix ##
 ## __this__ is bound to a new object ##
-## The object will have hidden link to the function's prototype ##
+## The object will have a hidden link to the function's prototype ##

     @@@ javaScript